Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Introduction

-To calculate the power spectrum of the GW produced in the radiation-dominated (RD) universe, we need to do multiple integrals of a highly oscillating function.
+To calculate the power spectrum of the GW produced in the radiation-dominated (RD) Universe, we need to do multiple integrals of a highly oscillating function.
 Schematically,

-where $\mathcal{P}_h$ ($\mathcal{P}_\zeta$) is the power spectrum of the induced GW (primordial curvature perturbations), $k$ and $k'$ corresponds to the momenta of the scalar source modes, $t$ describes the time when the GW is sourced from the scalar modes (using the Green's function method), and $f(k,k',t)$ is some oscillating function.
+where $\mathcal{P}_h$ ($\mathcal{P}_\zeta$) is the power spectrum of the induced GW (primordial curvature perturbations), $k$ and $k'$ correspond to the momenta of the scalar source modes, $t$ describes the time when the GW is sourced from the scalar modes (using the Green's function method), and $f(k,k',t)$ is some oscillating function.
 We will shortly introduce the precise definition.
-This can be numerically done, but it is time-consuming and sometimes obscures the underlying physics.
-An analytic calculation for the time integral has been partially done in the pioneering paper~\cite{Ananda:2006af}, and we complete the calculation to obtain a relatively short, useful expression.
-An analytic formula was also obtained in Ref.~\cite{Alabidi:2012ex}, but we find it shows a wrong behavior for the contribution from the long-wavelength modes of the density perturbations.
-Once we obtain an analytic formula for the integral within the parenthesis above, it is easy to take oscillation average analytically, so the subsequent (numerical) integration with respect to the wavenumbers $k$, $k'$ are greatly simplified and the calculation cost is significantly reduced.
+This can be numerically done, but it is time consuming and sometimes obscures the underlying physics.
+An analytic calculation for the time integral was partially done in the pioneering paper~\cite{Ananda:2006af}, and we complete the calculation to obtain a relatively short, useful expression.
+An analytic formula was also obtained in Ref.~\cite{Alabidi:2012ex}, but we find it shows the wrong behavior for the contribution from the long-wavelength modes of the density perturbations.
+Once we obtain an analytic formula for the integral within the parentheses above, it is easy to take an oscillation average analytically, so the subsequent (numerical) integration with respect to the wavenumbers $k$ and $k'$ are greatly simplified and the calculation cost is significantly reduced.

 In section~\ref{sec:review}, we review the derivation of the scalar-induced GWs basically following the conventions of Ref.~\cite{Inomata:2016rbd}.
 In section~\ref{sec:analytic}, we analytically calculate the time integral, and take its oscillation average.
-We consider both the cases of the RD universe and MD universe, and briefly discuss more general cases there and in Appendix~\ref{sec:general}.
-For simple examples, we obtain fully analytic formulae for the power spectrum of the induced GWs.
+We consider the cases of both the RD Universe and MD Universe, and we briefly discuss more general cases there and in Appendix~\ref{sec:general}.
+For simple examples, we obtain fully analytic formulas for the power spectrum of the induced GWs.
 We conclude in section~\ref{sec:conclusion}.
-Usage of our formulae is illustrated in Appendix~\ref{sec:comparison} where they are compared with future observations.
-As a byproduct, we derive a new BBN constraint on relativistic degrees of freedom (gravitons in our case) in Appendix~\ref{sec:BBN}.
+The usage of our formulas is illustrated in Appendix~\ref{sec:comparison}, where they are compared with future observations.
+As a byproduct, we derive a new BBN constraint on relativistic degrees of freedom (gravitons, in our case) in Appendix~\ref{sec:BBN}.